unional/type-plus/type-plus/ts/void/readme.md

 # void

-`void` is a type that represents the absence of a value.
-It is used as the return type of functions that do not return a value.
+`void` is a type that represents the absence of type information.
+It is typically used as the return type of a function that does not explicitly return a value.

 ## Type Checking